 Use a Social Story

 If you have kids with autism, there are special considerations.
 Planning can save your child from discomfort.
 Explain to your kid what they can expect from a road trip.
 You can try drawing pictures and creating a social story.
-Let your child know how it feels like to be in the car for so long, what they might see during the travel, and what they will see once they reach the destination.
+Let your child know what it feels like to be in the car for so long, what they might see during the travel, and what they will see once they reach the destination.

 It will help in preparing your child mentally.
 They will feel less anxious and more excited when they live the story they heard a few days back.
 You can even role-play a few days before the trip to defuse your child’s anxiety.